 Expect to Pay for Your Test Results

-As far as I know, PCR tests for international flights with results in English are not completely covered by insurance, so expect to pay between 120,000 to 400,000 KRW for test results.
+PCR and antigen tests for international flights with results in English are not covered by insurance, so expect to pay between 60,000 to 400,000 KRW for test results.

 For example, at the Incheon Airport COVID-19 Test Center, the antigen is only 24,180 KRW.